rsshyam/MVR-RFQI/README.md

 Clone conda environments rqitry2 and rqicombwthrlkit2 from the environment files rqitry2.yml and rqicombwthrlkit2.yml

+(Or)

+Create a python 3.9.16 conda environment and pip install mvr_requirements.txt to run the MVR related scripts.

 We separate the data generation and training process into 2 different environments as they were not compatible with each other.

 **Part-1 (Data-generation from various environments from MVR Folder)**